Cue Up the Right Music to Get Over Writer’s Block

 Motown and Classic Soul: When I need a hug from music, someone to tell me everything is going to be okay, I turn to Motown and classic soul.
 I know the lyrics.
 The tunes are familiar.
 But Motown and classic soul give me confidence as a writer.
 I call it “happy music,” and it makes my hands dance across the keyboard.
 I love getting a little musical TLC from Ray Charles, Marvin Gaye, and Otis Redding, just to name a few.
 By the first few notes, I’m smiling ear to ear.

 Now, these are my friends.
-The ones that have stayed up with me through all hours of the night during college deadlines, and the ones that have walked alongside me when poetic melancholy seeps into my bones.
+The ones that have stayed up with me through all hours of the night during college deadlines, and the ones that have walked alongside me when poetic melancholy seeps into my bones, and the ones who have picked me up when writer's block stopped my words.
 We have roots.
 But everyone’s trusted circle is a little bit different, and I expect that yours would be too.
 While you build that circle, though, my friends are your friends.
 We’re here for you.

 My coffee cup is empty now, and I am completely in the zone until about two minutes into “Rockafeller Skank.”
 The only downfall of this epic song has arrived.
 At 2:04, the track speeds up so fast and loud, it sounds like a warning alarm.
 I swear this part tests the integrity of your headphones or speakers.
 Without fail, I turn down the song a few notches for fear of disturbing my neighboring comrades.
 I look up, but no one makes eye contact.
 Whew.